Lily-Harvey/New_Tab_page_with_twitch_followed_live_status/README.md

     3. Select **This Firefox** (on the left panel).
     4. Click on **Load Temporary Add-on**.
     5. Navigate to the zip file you just created and select it.
+    6. Must get signed to keep installed without loading every full reopen of the browser

 2. **Using the Extension**: Once loaded, opening a new tab will display the React application.